emqx/emqx-docs/en_US/advanced/cli.md

 ## pem_cache command

-The `pem_cache` command is used to clear the cache of all SSL-related certificates.
+The `pem_cache` command is used to clear the cache of all PEM certificates.
 For example, after replacing the SSL listener's certificate file, you can use this command to make the new certificate file take effect instead of restarting EMQX's SSL listener.